-- In 2016, an estimated 2,750 new cases of multiple myeloma were diagnosed and there were 1,450 myeloma-associated deaths.
+- In 2017, an estimated 2,900 new cases of multiple myeloma will be diagnosed and approximately 1,450 myeloma-associated deaths.

 - In the period from 2003 to 2012, the annual percentage rate in mortality rate was 0.9% in men and -1.8% in women.

 - The average age at diagnosis is 62 years for men and 61 years for women, with only 4% of cases diagnosed in individuals under the age of 45.

 - The incidence of myeloma varies from country to country, from a low of fewer than one per 100,000 people in China, to a high of about four per 100,000 people in most western industrialized countries.

 - INCIDENCE: The number of new cases diagnosed in a year.